BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/sendhelp.md

 /sendhelp someplayer rules
 ```

-Example output for the one running the command:
+Example output for the player running the command:

 ```
 [Admin] SERVER: Help topic rules was sent to SomePlayer by BobTheTank.